-Revenue is derived from sales of our advanced lighting products.
-These products consist of solid-state LED replacement lamps, lighting systems and controls, as well as conventional lighting fixtures.
+Revenue is derived primarily from sales of lighting products.
+These products consist of solid-state LED lighting fixtures and lamps, lighting systems and controls, as well as conventional lighting products.
 Revenue is subject to both quarterly and annual fluctuations and is impacted by the timing of individually large orders as well as delays in product orders or changes to the timing of shipments or deliveries.
-We sell our products pursuant to purchase orders and do not have any long-term contracts with our customers.
-We recognize revenue upon shipment or delivery to our customers in accordance with the respective contractual arrangements.
+We sell these products pursuant to purchase orders and recognize revenue upon shipment or delivery to our customers in accordance with the respective arrangements.
+The Company recognizes revenue from fixed-price and modified fixed-price contracts for turnkey energy conservation projects using the percentage-of-completion method of accounting.
+The percentage-of-completion is computed by dividing the actual incurred cost to date by the most recent estimated total cost to complete the project.
+The computed percentage is applied to the expected revenue for the project to calculate the contract revenue to be recognized in the current period.
+This method is used because management considers total cost to be the best available measure of progress on these contracts.
 The majority of our sales are to the North American market (which includes Canada, but excludes Mexico for our purposes), and we expect that region to continue to be a major source of revenue for us.
 However, we also derive a portion of our revenue from customers outside of the North American market.
 Substantially all of our revenue is denominated in U.S. dollars.